-She was diagnosed with a gastroenteritis due to dietary indiscretion.
-Abdominal radiographs showed also three small rocks in her stomach and small intestines.
+She was diagnosed with possible HGE, but for sure a serious gastroenteritis, due to a change of diet and dietary indiscretion while camping.
+Abdominal x-rays showed also three small rocks in her stomach and small intestines.
 The surgeon said she believes Ruthie will pass the rocks without a problem.

 I am very grateful that Ruthie Mae was able to receive good health care.
 She’s relatively young, in otherwise good health, and has many years of loving left to offer!

 She has recovered very well, but she did have a setback when I tried to re-start her regular diet of salmon and sweet potato.
 As a result, she’s back on a prescription food and two medications.